 In the State of Florida, disorderly intoxication is a misdemeanor of the second degree, punishable by a maximum of 60 days in jail, a $500 fine, and 6 months probation.

 Disorderly intoxication arrests are common among tourists.
-People like to come to South Florida for the nightlife, and while wandering the sidewalks of South Beach or Las Olas, if they are obviously intoxicated and appear to be making a scene, they could be arrested and charged with disorderly intoxication.
+People like to come to Miami-Dade County for the nightlife, and while wandering the sidewalks of South Beach or Las Olas, if they are obviously intoxicated and appear to be making a scene, they could be arrested and charged with disorderly intoxication.

 Now, disorderly intoxication is more than just being drunk in public.
 The State must prove beyond a reasonable doubt that the accused person was intoxicated, and that there actions were causing a danger to the community.
 Cops usually try to justify their arrests by stating that "crowds were forming" and that the accused person was "walking into traffic."
 Unfortunately, those two things can help the State get a conviction.